evanbattaglia/tabry/README.md

 `examples/tabry` for some example configs for tab completion for existing commands.

+## Ruby DSL
+Tabry now supports a near-identical Ruby DSL for making configs which does not require compilation.
+The old custom language will probably be phased out (even if you wanted to compile to YML/JSON, the Ruby version could be compiled.)
+See `examples/all_in_one/hello` for an example which uses this (it also uses the AllInOne class to create a one-file CLI with tab completion)

 # Tab completion (for existing commands)
 Tab completion works by telling your shell to run a ruby script which calls tabry code every time it wants to get completion suggestions.
 The tabry script